iteratelabs/task_api/README.md

     - we use https://github.com/Netflix/fast_jsonapi as our serializer so refer to that for documentation
     - *Bonus* write tests for your serializers

+### HINT
+Make sure you have replaced all the `TODO's` in the code.
+They exist everywhere you need to write code besides the bug in `TaskImport#perform`.
+There are four in total.

 ### Setup
 To setup this project: